Samuel-2626/django-search/article.md

 Take a look at the project structure and code before moving on.

-We created a basic quote taking model that we can use to practice what we will be building.
+We created a basic quote-taking model that we can use to practice what we will be building.

 ```py
 from django.db import models